niplav/site/bcis_and_alignment.md

 ### Side-note: A Spectrum from Humans to Human Imitations

-There seems to be a spectrum from biological humans to human imitations, roughly along the axes of integration with digital systems/speed/:
+There seems to be a spectrum from biological humans to human imitations, roughly along the axes of integration with digital systems/speed:
 Biological humans – humans with BCIs – whole-brain emulations – human imitations.
-This spectrum also partially tracks how aligned these human-like systems can be expected to act: a human imitation off-distribution seems much less trustworthy than a whole-brain emulation of a human.
+This spectrum also partially tracks how aligned these human-like systems can be expected to act: a human imitation off-distribution seems much less trustworthy than a whole-brain emulation of a human acting off distribution.

 Arguments Against the Utility of Brain-Computer Interfaces in AI Alignment
 ---------------------------------------------------------------------------